What is a Behaviourally Anchored Rating Scale?

 The first step is to create CIT (Critical Incident Techniques), which compares an individual's performance to specific examples of behaviour tied to numerical ratings ranging from 5 to 9.

-The employer must then create performance dimensions that must be double-checked.
+The employer must then create performance dimensions with the help BARS method of performance appraisal that must be double-checked.
 The critical incidents are then scaled, which leads to the development of the final instrument.

 1. It is straightforward to use if planned properly: